 Excavator Quick Coupler Device Safety Talk

 Excavators are some of the most common pieces of heavy machinery found in the average construction site.
 Anything that requires digging will require an excavator.
-While it makes the lives of construction workers much easier, it does pose a significant threat.
+While it makes the lives of construction workers and excavating contractors much easier, it does pose a significant threat.

 These machines can be very heavy and potentially deadly if not handled correctly.
 As a supervisory or foreman, it’s up to you to ensure that your crew is fully aware of the dangers excavators pose and how you can avoid them.

 These devices were designed to make life easier for the average construction worker.
 More specifically, those who are working with an excavator.
 These devices are designed to quickly change out the tool being used by the excavator.
 While these devices have made life easier, they also have created a significant threat.

 It has been known for many years now that quick couplers can pose a danger to ground workers who are working around the excavator.
 There have been multiple fatalities due to the unexpected release of a bucket due to the quick coupler device opening up or failing.
 OSHA has addressed these devices in a special 2005 bulletin after fifteen incidents involving unexpected releases occurred in a seven-year span.
 While fifteen incidents were reported to OSHA, it is plausible that many more similar incidents occurred that resulted in near misses and were not reported to OSHA.

 Before we get into the ways you can avoid excavator accidents, it’s important that we lay out the most common hazards.
 Recognizing these hazards can help you avoid them altogether.
 It can also help you spot potential dangers before they can cause any harm.
 Here are some common excavator hazards: